Discover the Best Nutrition Degree Programs Online

 Careers and Certifications After Your Online Bachelor’s in Nutrition

-You’ve completed all of your program requirements and have your nutrition degree in hand.
-Now what?
-This section looks at some of the professional opportunities available following graduation.
-It discusses licensure and certification processes, details earnings potential, and lists some popular career paths for nutrition and dietetics professionals.
+Once you’ve completed all of your program requirements and have your nutrition degree in hand, you’ll have opened up abundant professional opportunities following graduation.
+Here, discover licensure and certification processes, details earnings potential, and lists some popular career paths for nutrition and dietetics professionals.

 Do I need certification or licensure to work in the nutrition field?